 Selecting the right two-wheeler insurance policy can be a tedious task as it involves a lot of research and comparison.
 There are various insurance companies around the country and picking one that caters to your unique insurance needs can be a tough thing to do.
 Mentioned below are the elements that you must consider while comparing multiple two-wheeler insurance policies:

-The covers for bike insurance are usually of two kinds - comprehensive cover and liability only covers.
-While a large number of people go for liability only policies due to the fact that they are mandatory under the Indian Motor Vehicles Act, a comprehensive two-wheeler insurance policy is a better option because it offers cover against wear and tear to your own vehicle, irrespective of whether the damages were caused by natural calamities or due to man-made reasons.
+The covers for bike insurance are usually of two kinds, comprehensive cover and liability only covers.
+While a large number of people go for liability only policies due to the fact that they are mandatory under the Indian Motor Vehicles Act, a comprehensive two-wheeler insurance policy is a better option as it comes with many benefits.
 When comparing policies, it is crucial to first understand what kind of cover you need.

 Insurance companies across the country offer add-on features or optional covers that increase the level of coverage provided by the base policy.
 These covers could be additional features that take care of wear and tear of the two-wheeler, offer accident cover for co-passengers, etc. Some covers like zero depreciation come in handy as they ensure that you do not incur extra costs on depreciation of parts of the vehicle.

 Several insurance companies across India are very customer savvy in the sense that they have designed a number of features and benefits that aid customers in the claims process.
-For example, all insurers have a 24/7 call centre that makes it easy for customers to get assistance at any time.
-The call centre facility can help you get the best advice on renewals, claims, NCB transfer, etc.
+For example, all insurers have a 24/7 customer care support that makes it easy for customers to get assistance at any time.
+The customer care support facility can help you get the best advice on renewals, claims, NCB transfer, etc.

 Insurance companies have made it relatively easy for customers to renew their motorcycle insurance policies online.
 In case your policy has expired and you do not wish to renew it as you want to purchase another policy, you can do so easily on the website of the company from which you purchased the plan.

-When you purchase a two wheeler insurance policy, you get covered against unforeseen circumstances that could make you incur major expenses.
-While comprehensive 2 wheeler insurance policies offer basic insurance coverage, going for optional riders or add-on covers will significantly increase the level of protection afforded to you.
+When you purchase a two-wheeler insurance policy, you get covered against unforeseen circumstances that could make you incur major expenses.
+While comprehensive two-wheeler insurance policies offer basic insurance coverage, going for optional riders or add-on covers will significantly increase the level of protection afforded to you.
 Most insurance companies offer add-on covers with their bike insurance policies.
 Each add-on cover has its own benefits, thereby allowing you the luxury of choice to pick only the ones that will suit your unique insurance needs.
 The following are the optional riders to choose from:

 Roadside assistance: By purchasing the roadside assistance add-on cover, you can avail roadside assistance at any time in case of a mechanical failure or the breakdown of your vehicle.
 This feature offers facility such as free towing, immediate repairs, etc. and it comes in very handy especially when you are travelling to a remote place where it could be difficult to find help.

-Accessories cover: Having this add-on cover will provide coverage for all the accessories of the two wheeler, electrical or non-electrical.
-In case any of the accessories of the vehicle is damaged, the rider will cover the cost to repair or replace it.
+Accessories cover: Having this add-on cover will provide coverage for all the accessories of the two-wheeler, electrical or non-electrical.
+In case any of the accessories of the vehicle are damaged, the rider will cover the cost to repair or replace it.

 Zero depreciation cover: Whether you purchase a liability only insurance policy or a comprehensive two-wheeler insurance policy, the whole claim amount will not be settled by either of them.
 Depreciation is deducted by the insurance company and only the remaining amount is paid out.
 Supplementing your bike insurance policy with a zero-depreciation cover, however, will eliminate the depreciation factor and you will be eligible for the whole claim amount.